iamziang/DA-MIST/README.md

-# DA-MIST: Domain Adaptive Multiple Instance Self-Training for Intraoperative Adverse Event Detection
+# DA-MIST: Domain Adaptive Multiple Instance Self-Training for Intraoperative Anomaly Detection

-This repository contains the code, dataset, and visualization tools for the paper **"Domain Adaptive Multiple Instance Self-Training for Intraoperative Adverse Event Detection"**.
+This repository contains the code, dataset, and visualization tools for the paper **"Domain Adaptive Multiple Instance Self-Training for Intraoperative Anomaly Detection"**.

 ---